 Wash Away Allergens

-Kids may not remember to tell you they were exposed to allergy triggers—from petting the bunny at school or rolling in the leaves at a friend’s house.
-To help reduce allergen exposure, have them make it a habit of washing their faces and hands when they come home.
-1
+Kids may not remember to tell you they were exposed to triggers—from petting the bunny at school or rolling in the leaves at a friend’s house.
+To help reduce exposure, have them make it a habit of washing their faces and hands when they come home.1

 It’s important to talk openly with your kids about what may trigger allergies so they know what to look out for and avoid—from dust in classrooms to their best friend’s cat.
 You can start the conversation by reading Casey and the School Day Sneezes, a free eBook about allergies in kids.

 Children's symptoms may include runny nose, sneezing, itchy eyes, watery eyes and itchy throat.
 Use this handy worksheet to track your child’s symptoms so you can better understand the cause of all that sniffling and sneezing.

 Allergies can affect sleep, cause daytime fatigue and impact school performance.
 Make sure your child is getting the rest they need to help them be at their best.
 Then, do the same for yourself!